 Rock Climbing & Abseiling

 A rock climber’s heaven.
 Whether you are a beginner or an experienced climber, you will find many routes to suit your ability.
-The big routes are amongst the prettiest in Europe.
-There are also medium-sized cliffs which will allow you to begin or else to make progress around the areas of Digne, Annot, Volx, Castellane, Quinson.
+The big routes are amongst the prettiest in Europe, with medium-sized cliffs allowing you to begin or else to make progress around the areas of Digne, Annot, Volx, Castellane, Quinson.

 White Water Rafting, Canyoning and other water activities …

-With its numerous water sports and lakes the region counts many nautical bases where one can indulge in sailing, waterskiing or rowing.
-The Verdon however is most famous for its white water activities such as canoeing, kayaking, canyoning, rafting, tubing – all of which can be arranged through numerous local operators.
+With its numerous water sports and lakes the region counts many nautical bases where one can indulge in SUP, swimming, kayaking, sailing, waterskiing, rowing – the list is endless.
+The Verdon however is most famous for its white water activities such as canoeing, kayaking, canyoning, rafting, tubing – all of which we can arrange for you through numerous local operators.

 Up in the air